privacyidea/privacyidea/doc/workflows_and_tools/enrollment_tools/yubikey_enrollment_tools.rst

    privacyidea -U https://your.privacyidea.server -a admin token \
    yubikey_mass_enroll --yubimode YUBICO

-This command initializes the token and stores the AES secret and prefix in privacyIDEA, so the token is immediately useful.
-You can enroll Yubikeys in HOTP mode by removing the option ``--yubimode``.
+This command initializes the device and creates a new token with the AES secret and prefix in privacyIDEA.
+You can enroll Yubikeys in HOTP mode by using the option ``--yubimode HOTP`` which is also the default.
 You can choose the slot with ``--yubislot``.
 For further help call ``privacyidea yubikey_mass_enroll`` with the ``--help`` option and refer to the documentation of the tool [#privacyideaadmdocs]_.